liqvidjs/liqvidjs.org/docs/guide/mobile.md

 title: Mobile
 ---

-## Polyfills {#polyfills}
+Making web apps work smoothly on mobile is an extremely important part of web development, but often very challenging.
+Here are some tips for making sure your Liqvid videos work as well as static ones.

+## Web Animations {#web-animations}

-The Web Animations API is not supported on older browsers, and the official polyfill does not completely work.
+The Web Animations API is not supported on older browsers, and the [official polyfill](https://github.com/web-animations/web-animations-js) is broken in various ways.
 Place the following code in your video page to work around this:

 ```html
 <script src="https://unpkg.com/@liqvid/polyfills/dist/waapi.js"></script>